 Bedford Wine Trail

-Bedford is home to five wineries with others expected to open within the next several years.
-Mild winter temperatures, warm summers, fertile soil and the protection of the Blue Ridge Mountains make this Piedmont plateau an exceptional location for excellent grape and fruit harvests used in the production of quality wines. [ Read More ]
+Bedford is home to six wineries.
+Mild winter temperatures, warm summers, fertile soil and the protection of the Blue Ridge Mountains make this Piedmont plateau an exceptional location for excellent grape and fruit harvests used in the production of quality wines.

 National D-Day Memorial